 All you have to do is plug in the automotive scanner, turn the key on and hit the read button.
-This will pull codes from the computer that often point towards the system having an issue and sometimes to failed component directly.
+This will pull codes from the computer that point towards the system having an issue and sometimes to failed component directly.

 It will then give you the option to reset the light with a single button push.
-I recommend you write down the code number before you hit the erase button even if you have a good memory.
+I recommend you write down the code number before you hit the erase button, even if you have a good memory.
 This way if the light comes back on you can see if it set the exact same trouble codes and this would be important.